 Trebinje is the southernmost city in Bosnia and Herzegovina, just 28km from the famous city of Dubrovnik across the hills in Croatia.
 Trebinje ranks with Mostar in terms of beauty and, fortunately, was not heavily damaged during the war, leaving its old town intact.
 In our opinion, Trebinje is well worth a couple of days of your time; the town itself, although relatively small, has some beautiful old civic and religious buildings.
 These include the Orthodox Cathedral (early 20th Century), Catholic Cathedral (late 19th Century) and Osman Pasha Mosque (early 18th Century).

-- The Wine Road - Herzegovina is a region rich in grapevine and small vineyards, the most famous of which are the WINE CELLARS OF TVRDOS MONASTERY.
-The monks have taken care of the grapevine in the fields of Trebinje and Popovo.
-Using a traditional technology of wine making, the current monastery vineyard makes red dry wine ‘Vranac’, white wine and a grape brandy.
+- The Wine Road - Herzegovina is a region rich in small vineyards, the most famous of which are the Wine Cellars of the Tvrdos Monastery.
+The monks have taken care of the vines in the fields of Trebinje and Popovo.
+Using a traditional technology of wine making, the current monastery vineyard makes the dry red wine ‘Vranac’, white wine and a grape brandy.
 You can taste wine at the local wineries where they’ll usually give you some great young cheese and olive oil, all produced locally, to taste alongside.
 Wine is fantastic value here.

-- St Vasilije of Tvrdos & Ostrog Church in Mrkonjici - the village of Mrkonjici, situated in the eastern side of Popovo polje on the Trebinje-Ljubinje road, is a small village where Holy Father Vasilije of Ostrog was born on 28th December in 1610.
+- St Vasilije of Tvrdos & Ostrog Church, Mrkonjici - the village of Mrkonjici, situated in the eastern side of Popovo Polje on the Trebinje-Ljubinje road, is a small village where Holy Father Vasilije of Ostrog was born on 28th December in 1610.
 The Temple of Saint Vasilije of Tvrdos and Ostrog the Wonderworker was sanctified in the village on 12th May,1998 and dedicated to Saint Vasilije.
 The temple was erected on the foundations of the birth house of the great God’s indulger and is situated on the right side of the road coming from Trebinje.

-- Duzi Monastery (16th Century) - situated on the left bank of the Trebisnjica river, 7 km downstream of Trebinje, is known as a place which houses a remnant of the True Cross.
+- Duzi Monastery - situated on the left bank of the Trebisnjica river, 7km downstream of Trebinje, this 16th Century monastery is known as a place which houses a remnant of the True Cross.

-- St Apostles Peter & Paul's Monastery - situated 4kms south-westwards from Trebinje, by oral tradition, originated during Apostle Paul’s missionary journey through Dalmatia.
-The Commission for Preserving National Heritage proclaimed Peter-Paul’s Monastery the national heritage of Bosnia and Herzegovina in 2003.
+- St Apostles Peter & Paul's Monastery - situated 4kms south-westwards from Trebinje.
+Through oral tradition, this location was originated during the Apostle Paul’s missionary journey through Dalmatia.
+The Commission for Preserving National Heritage proclaimed Peter-Paul’s Monastery the national heritage of Bosnia & Herzegovina in 2003.

-- Paul's Cave – one of the prehistoric localities, 2 kilometers far from Peter-Paul’s Monastery.
-By an ancient oral tradition, Apostle Paul used to come and baptize the then people in this cave, which was later named after him.
+- Paul's Cave – a short 2 kms from Peter-Paul’s Monastery.
+By an ancient oral tradition, Apostle Paul used to come and baptize the people in this cave, which was later named after him.

 - Dobricevo Monastery – Tsar Konstantin and the Nemanjics are said to have founded the monastery.
-The sources first mention the monastery in the 17th century, although many elements prove its earlier existence.
+Sources first mention the monastery in the 17th century, although many elements prove its earlier existence.

-- Zavala Monastery (13th century) - Zavala Monastery has been constructed at the edge of Popovo polje (field), at the foot of Mount Ostrog.
+- Zavala Monastery - Zavala Monastery was constructed in the 13th Century at the edge of Popovo Polje, at the foot of Mount Ostrog.
 By the national oral tradition, the origins of the Presentation of the Blessed Virgin Mary Church are connected with the first Christian tsar Konstantin.